CLAIR-LAB-TECHNION/ICAPS-24/README.md

 # Various stuff for our in-person participants

+## announced on Monday:
+- if you don't want your photos published (e.g., on ICAPS's X account), let us know ASAP as we might send them some soon.
+- (updated regularly)

+## announced on Sunday:
 - You were all invited to join our slack.
 Please join!
 People use it to coordinate getting out :) an we use it for some quick info.
 - Breakfast is from 7 am.
 Make sure to come early enough given our program constraints.
 - Don't forget your slide!
 (See below.)